jlandrum/asterism/docs/DOCS.md

 Watches for clicks outside of a target element.
 Follows the React tree, allowing for nested click detectors to work across portals.

+To use, create an instance of the hook with the callback functions, then on the target element use {...hookInstance.props}.

+**param**: ref The target element to watch for touch events

+**returns**: An object containing the ref and props to apply to the target element.